-1. A person who, for the purpose of communicating it to a foreign state or organisation thereof, seizes, purchases or otherwise collects the information constituting a state secret of the Republic of Lithuania or communicates this information to a foreign state, organisation thereof or their representative shall be punished by imprisonment for a term of two up to ten years.

-2. A person who, in performing an assignment of another state or organisation thereof, seizes, purchases or otherwise collects or communicates the information constituting a state secret of the Republic of Lithuania or another information of interest to the intelligence of a foreign state shall be punished by imprisonment for a term of three up to fifteen years.
+- 1. A person who, for the purpose of communicating it to a foreign state or organisation thereof, seizes, purchases or otherwise collects the information constituting a state secret of the Republic of Lithuania or communicates this information to a foreign state, organisation thereof or their representative shall be punished by imprisonment for a term of two up to ten years. - 2.
+A person who, in performing an assignment of another state or organisation thereof, seizes, purchases or otherwise collects or communicates the information constituting a state secret of the Republic of Lithuania or another information of interest to the intelligence of a foreign state shall be punished by imprisonment for a term of three up to fifteen years.

 Article 124.
-Unlawful Possession of the Information Constituting a State Secret shall be punished by a fine or by arrest or by imprisonment for a term of up to three years.
+Unlawful Possession of the Information Constituting a State Secret

-A person who unlawfully acquires or conveys the information constituting a state secret of the Republic of Lithuania or unlawfully holds in possession the material items whose content or information thereon constitutes a state secret of the Republic of Lithuania, in the absence of characteristics of espionage, shall be punished by deprivation of the right to be employed in a certain position or to engage in a certain type of activities or by imprisonment for a term of up to three years.
+A person who unlawfully acquires or conveys the information constituting a state secret of the Republic of Lithuania or unlawfully holds in possession the material items whose content or information thereon constitutes a state secret of the Republic of Lithuania, in the absence of characteristics of espionage, shall be punished by a fine or by arrest or by imprisonment for a term of up to three years.